ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 Returns the ID of the current query, which can be used instantly in other queries.
 Other parameters of a query can be extracted from the [system.query_log](../../operations/system-tables/query_log.md) table via `query_id`.

+In contrast to [initialQueryID](#initial-query-id) function `queryID` can return different results on shards (see example).
+And then the server will argue that constant column has different values.

 **Syntax**

 ``` sql